microsoft/mdatp-devicecontrol/python/README.md

 ## dc
 ```
-usage: dc [-h] {init,update,apply,validate} ...
+usage: dc [-h] {init,validate,apply,delete} ...

 Utility for device control

 positional arguments:
-  {init,update,apply,validate}
+  {init,validate,apply,delete}
-                        The operation
+                        The operation to perform on the package
-    init                Initialize the directory
+    init                Initialize the package
-    update              Update the configuration from
-                        the source
-    apply               Apply the configuraion to
-                        Intune
     validate            Validate the configuration
+    apply               Apply the package to Intune
+    delete              Delete the package from Intune

 options:
   -h, --help            show this help message and exit